Overview of the United Arab Emirates Legal System

 1.3.
 History of the United Arab Emirates

 The life of the ruling H.H.
-Sheikh Zayed bin Al Nahyan (The founder of the Union) was quite important in the history of United Arab Emirates and the Arab states.
-In the UAE region in December 2nd 1971, United Arab Emirates was declared as a united, independent and sovereign state encompassing of seven emirates.
+Sheikh Zayed bin Al Nahyan (The founder of the Union) was quite important in the history of the United Arab Emirates and the Arab states.
+In the UAE region on December 2nd, 1971, the United Arab Emirates was declared as a united, independent, and sovereign state encompassing seven emirates.

 Up through the end of the Second World War, pearling was a major trade, but after the war, and after the Japanese began creating cultured pearls, the pearling industry withered away.
 It was not too many years, however, before oil became the UAE’s biggest and most important export.